THIS DATE IN HISTORY: Feb. 13

 Following the game, more than 100 Maple Leafs from the 1930s through the 1990s are introduced, and Anne Murray sings "The Maple Leaf Forever."

-1975: Bobby Orr has an assist for the Boston Bruins in a 3-1 road loss to the Buffalo Sabres to become the first player in League history to reach 100 points in six consecutive seasons.
+1975: Bobby Orr has an assist for the Boston Bruins in a 3-1 road loss to the Buffalo Sabres to become the first player in NHL history to reach 100 points in six consecutive seasons.
 It's the final 100-point season of his NHL career.

-1990: Bryan Trottier of the New York Islanders becomes the 15th player in NHL history to score 500 career goals.
-The milestone goal comes during a 4-2 loss to the Calgary Flames at Nassau Coliseum.
+1990: Bryan Trottier of the New York Islanders becomes the 15th player in NHL history to score 500 goals.
+The milestone comes during a 4-2 loss to the Calgary Flames at Nassau Coliseum.
 Trottier joins longtime linemate Mike Bossy as the only Islanders to reach 500 goals.
 Exactly eight years earlier, Trottier scores five times on five shots in an 8-2 win against the Flyers at the Coliseum.